Background pattern

 Busulfan Accord is a concentrate for solution for infusion that is supplied in transparent glass vials.
 Each vial contains 60 mg of busulfan.

-Busulfan Accord is a transparent and colorless solution free of visible particles and is available in containers containing 1 vial or 8 vials of 10 ml of concentrate for solution for infusion.
+Busulfan Accord is a clear and colorless solution free of visible particles and available in packs containing 1 vial or 8 vials of 10 ml of concentrate for solution for infusion.

-When Busulfan Accord is diluted, a transparent and colorless solution is obtained.
+When Busulfan Accord is diluted, a clear and colorless solution is obtained.

 Marketing Authorization Holder